sikopet/blog/posts/linux-performance-analysis.md

 Some processes can be divided into pieces called *threads*:

 * very similar to processes: have TID, are scheduled and run by the kernel
-* processs don't share system resources
+* processes don't share system resources
 * all threads inside a single process share system resources (I/O connections, memory)
-* useful when process has a lot to do because threads can run simultaneously on on multiple processors and start faster and intercommunicate more efficiently (via shared memory) than processes (via network connection or pipe)

 Many processes have only one thread - *single-threaded* processes (usually called just processes).

 All processes start out single-threaded.
 This starting thread is called *main thread*.
 The main thread then starts new threads in similar fashion a process calls `fork()` to start a new process.

+Threads are useful when process has a lot to do because threads can run simultaneously on multiple processors and *start faster* than processes and *intercommunicate more efficiently* (via shared memory) than processes (via network connection or pipe).

 It's usually not a good idea to interact with individual threads as you would with processes.